You May Not Be Where You Want To Be

 There is always time!

 You may be sitting on your couch, and guess what, I am too!
 Even though you may not be a happy camper today, tomorrow holds tons of opportunities.
 You could get that job you have been wanting, you could finally get that break in blogging, or you could meet the love of your life in the deli section at the grocery store.
 Whatever is causing you to feel not good enough can change in the blink of an eye, and that is something to always remember.
 You probably need to make sure you are ready for changes that you are dreaming of though!

-Personally, I have had a million dreams and desires.
+Personally, I have had at least one million dreams and desires.
 I have not seen many of those crazy ideas come to fruition, but I think it is important for us to never stop dreaming, and never give up the drive or motivation we have.
 I know, I sound like your mother, but momma is always right!
 Being where you want to be in not a race, it is a marathon.

 Ups and downs are part of life!

 If I said that every day of my life was the best day, I would be a liar, and no one likes that.
 Being where you want to be is not the only way to live, keep that in mind!
-I recently read a blogpost about gratitude on The Quiet Mind, where Lucie talks about how to bring gratitude into your life, and that is something I definitely forget to do.
+I recently read a blog post about gratitude on The Quiet Mind, where Lucie talks about how to bring gratitude into your life, and that is something I definitely forget to do.
 Celebrating small things each day can increase your overall happiness, and a lot of small goals will eventually create a big goal!
 I felt great after reading her post, and I wanted to make sure I shared it to you.
 It is just one of the great posts on there as well.
 Next time you log onto social media, do not feel bad because you are not getting engaged, having a child, or working your dream job.
 Everyone has their own path, and you are already on yours.
 Just enjoy the scenery.

 What do you do to keep yourself grounded?